oracle/truffleruby/doc/user/truffleruby-additions.md

 It is also possible to use feature-detection instead of looking at `RUBY_ENGINE`.

-TruffleRuby is an integral part of GraalVM, so the version number of TruffleRuby is always the same as the version of GraalVM that contains it.
-If you are using TruffleRuby outside of GraalVM, such as a standard JVM, the version will be `'0.0'`.
-You can find the version number of GraalVM and TruffleRuby using the standard `RUBY_ENGINE_VERSION` constant.
+You can find the version number of TruffleRuby using the standard `RUBY_ENGINE_VERSION` constant.

 ## TruffleRuby Methods and Classes